leehoawki/HyperBase/README.md

     cd HyperBase
     mvn package

 Copy the war into Tomcat or any other servlet container you like and start it.
+Or just using mvn jetty plugin to launch it.

+    mvn jetty:run

 Visit <a href="http://localhost:8080/HyperBase">http://localhost:8080/HyperBase</a> and you should see the Admin page.